| For the right side driveshaft, this was

 strap, I'm not supporting the whole weight of the driveshaft with

-- hold the brake disk with my right hand.
+one hand. hold the brake disk with my right hand.
 Remember, the

-the shaft have to align with the splines in the differential
+the shaft have to align with the splines in the differentialtap the end of the driveshaft with the entire steering pivot

 using the brake disk.
 No need to use a lot of force.
 If